brandnholl/portfolio/pages/posts/lofi.md

 ---
-title: Lofi Dreams
+title: Lo-fi, Exploring the Beauty of Imperfection
 date: 2023/1/26
-description: The beauty of low fidelity music
+description: I'll get around to writing this sometime
 tag: Lofi
 author: brandnholl
 ---